siraben/zkeme80/README.md

 **TLDR:** `assembler.scm` is the assembler, `zkeme80.scm` is the OS.
 To build the rom, run `make build`.
-There are no dependencies apart from a recent version of Guile, supporting the `bytevectors` and `sfri-9` records modules.
-On other Scheme implementations haven not been tested.
+There are no dependencies apart from a recent version of Guile, supporting the modules `bytevectors` and `sfri-9` records.
+Other Scheme implementations have not been tested.

 ## Why another OS for the TI-84+?
 The TI tinkering community has long loathed the proprietary nature of